 Service Providers: Waterstone may also supply consumer Information, on a strictly confidential basis, to service providers, such as title companies, appraisers, credit reporting services, etc., who assist us in qualifying, processing, closing and servicing your loan.
 By submitting a loan application or a request to be pre-approved, the borrower authorizes us to share their credit report only to process their loan application.

 Legal Disclosures: In some instances, Waterstone may use or disclose consumer information to detect, investigate and prevent fraudulent activities or other activities that may violate our policies or be illegal.
-Waterstone also may disclosure information to comply with a legal process, such as a court order, subpoena, search warrant, or law enforcement request.
+Waterstone also may disclose information to comply with a legal process, such as a court order, subpoena, search warrant, or law enforcement request.
 Waterstone will not share personal information with non-affiliates, except under limited circumstances.

 Waterstone takes appropriate security measures that comply with federal law and industry standards to help safeguard your Information from unauthorized access and disclosure, such as Secure Sockets Layer (SSL) encryption for online sessions, secure websites, network firewalls, and dedicated security teams and secured files and buildings.
 Nevertheless, because no system can be completely secure, Waterstone does not promise, and the consumer should not expect, that information, searches or other communications will always remain secure.

 Waterstone will never ask you for sensitive information, such as your Social Security number, via e-mail.
 In certain telephone and in-person transactions we may ask for consumer’s full Social Security number, account number or other information to verify your identity before conducting the transactions being requested.